PKI

 Detailed description of e-mail encryption with X.509 certificates

-For further steps and detailed instructions on how to install and use the certificate in different e-mail clients, please read the following documents.
+For further steps and detailed instructions on how to install and use the certificate (the file with the file extension .p12 in the download directory of the web browser used) in different e-mail clients, please read the following documents.

 GÉANT TCS PKI